Thomas905/newbies-hackathon2025/README.md

 ## 🎮 What is this project?

-**PVZ: Wrist in Peas** is a wrist-controlled motion game — a vertical scrolling shooter in the style of *space shooters*, but with a playful twist: it's themed after **Plants vs Zombies**.
+**PVZ: Wrist in Peas** is a motion-controlled vertical shooter inspired by *Plants vs Zombies*.

-Each round lasts about **2 minutes**, designed for light wrist activity — perfect as a quick break from typing or gaming marathons.
+You play using your hand gestures, tracked by your webcam — perfect for a quick, healthy break from typing or gaming.

 ---

 ## 🕹 How to Play

-You are **a humble zombie craving brains**, shambling up the lawn.
-Just like in the original *Plants vs Zombies*, plants form layered defenses.
+You are **a zombie craving brains**, advancing up the lawn while plants try to stop you.
-Your goal: **survive** the plant barrage and reach the end of the lawn to enjoy a fresh, delicious brain! 🧠
+Your goal: **survive** the plant barrage and reach the end to enjoy a delicious brain! 🧠

-### Controls
+### Gesture Controls

 - **Setup:**
-  Extend your right arm toward your PC screen, **back of the hand facing up**, so your webcam can capture your palm movements.
+  Extend one hand toward your PC screen, **back of the hand facing up**, so your webcam can clearly see your palm.

-- **Move Right:**
-  Rotate your palm **clockwise** by 90°.

-- **Move Left:**
+- **Move:**
-  Rotate your palm **counterclockwise** by a smaller angle.

-- **Move Up / Down:**
-  Flex or extend your wrist.
+  Move your hand left, right, up, or down in front of the camera to control your character's movement.

-- **(Optional) Special Skill:**
+- **Shoot:**
-  If stamina allows, we plan to add a custom gesture for skill activation
-  *(e.g., middle finger salute — though more likely a simple fist ✊)*.
+  Pinch your **index finger and thumb together** to fire a projectile.
+Hold the pinch for rapid fire (with a cooldown).

+- **Special Exit Gesture (Easter Egg):**
+  Show your **middle finger** to the camera to instantly trigger a rage quit — the game will exit with a special sound and message.

 ---

 ## 💡 Health Note

-The motion control is designed for **short bursts of gentle wrist activity**, helping keep joints mobile and reducing stiffness from prolonged computer use.
+This game is designed for **short bursts of gentle wrist and hand movement**, helping keep your joints mobile and reducing stiffness from long computer sessions.

 ---

-## 🛠 Tech Stack(TBD)
+## 🛠 Tech Stack

-- **Platform:** Webapp?
+- **Platform:** Desktop (Python + Pygame)
-- **Control:** Webcam hand tracking (MediaPipe Hands)
+- **Hand Tracking:** MediaPipe Hands + OpenCV
-- **Style:** Parody of *Plants vs Zombies* with arcade space shooter mechanics
+- **Style:** Parody of *Plants vs Zombies* with arcade shooter mechanics

 ---

 ## 📜 Credits

-Made during a hackathon, with love, laughs, and slightly sore wrists.
+Made during a hackathon, with love, laughs, and healthy